B-UMMI/Chewie-NS/docs/user/tutorial.rst

 To verify if newly identified alleles exist in chewie-NS, and submit those alleles if they are not in chewie-NS, we will need to run the ``SyncSchema`` process.
-This process will retrieve alleles added to the remote schema in chewie-NS since the last time we synchronized the local and remote schemas and offers the option to submit novel alleles that have been identified in local analyses and are not in chewie-NS.
+This process will retrieve alleles added to the remote schema in chewie-NS since the last time we synchronized the local and remote schemas and offer the option to submit novel alleles that have been identified in local analyses and are not in chewie-NS.
 To learn more about the ``SyncSchema`` process, please visit the :doc:`synchronize_api` page.